jessekingf/template-project-dotnet/README.md

 Visual Studio can still be used to update project settings, packages and references.

-## Code Analysis
+## Code Style and Analysis

+### Code Analysis

-All projects have [.NET Analyzers](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/overview) and [StyleCop](https://github.com/StyleCop/StyleCop) enabled.
+All projects have both [.NET Analyzers](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/overview) and [StyleCop](https://github.com/StyleCop/StyleCop) enabled.
-This ensures static code analysis is run on every build and all code follows the same style guidelines.
-Rules can be tweaked in the `.globalconfig` file under the `src` directory.
+This ensures static code analysis gets run on every build and all code follows the same style guidelines.
+The rules can be tweaked in the `.globalconfig` file under the `src` directory.

-Also note the `.editorconfig` under the `src` directory.
-This enforces the code to be formatted the same regardless of visual studio preferences.
+### Code Formatting

+The `.editorconfig` file enforces consistent formatting, regardless of the Visual Studio settings.
+This allows files to be auto-formatted in Visual Studio and have them comply with the default StyleCop rules.

 ## Build and Publish